dnafication/event-driven-coffee/README.md

 - `GET /fulfilment/:id` - Get a fulfilment by id
 - `GET /fulfilment?date={today by default}` - Get all fulfilments
+- `UPDATE /fulfilment/:id` - Update status of a fulfilment by id

 ## Events